 This section contains listings of parts and corresponding drawings.
 Table 12 notes the recommended spare parts for this pumping unit.
-Refer to Figure 9, the Sectional Assembly and Figure 10, Pump with Base, drawings for the location of parts identified by item numbers.
+If you have a sectional assembly please reference it.
+Refer to Figures 10 through 14 drawings for the location of parts identified by item numbers.